Formalism¶

 such that the data in a single detector can be modeled as

-and we specifically consider the glitch-model as the union of all possible glitch families without explicitly enumerating each family (\(g = \oplus_i g_i\)).
-From this, we may categorize the type of glitch present through conditional probabilities
+and we specifically consider the glitch-model as the union of all possible glitch families without explicitly enumerating each family (

 This then defines our 2-class classification problem: separating samples into the glitch vs. clean models.